oniyukii/anxiety/scenes/act1.md

 {{/if}}

 {{if !_.fifteencigs}}
-b: E poi nessuno verrà al nostro funerale, butteranno le nostre ceneri all'oceano, verremo mangiati da una balena,
+b: Poi nessuno verrà al nostro funerale, butteranno le nostre ceneri in mare, verremo mangiati da una balena,
 {{/if}}

 {{if !_.fifteencigs}}